Free Consultations | Available 24 / 7

 When Can I Request a Modification to My Spousal Maintenance Order?

-In many marriages, it is not uncommon to have some degree of inequality when it comes to the education, career, or income between the spouses.
-In many households, one spouse is considered the “breadwinner” while the other spouse’s income is considered supplementary.
-When you get divorced, those two incomes are no longer combined and both spouses must live off their own incomes.
-However, this is not always fair to both spouses, which is where spousal support comes in.
-Spousal maintenance payments can be awarded to a spouse if the couple agrees upon an amount or if the judge deems maintenance to be necessary.
-However, the amount of maintenance that is originally ordered is not always the correct amount that is needed over time.
-In some cases, you may be able to ask for a modification to your spousal maintenance order.
+It is common to have some degree of inequality in a marriage when it comes to education, career, or income between the spouses.
+In many households, one spouse is considered the "breadwinner" while the other spouse’s income is considered supplementary.
+When you get divorced, those two incomes are no longer combined.
+However, this is not always fair to both spouses, which is where maintenance, also commonly known as alimony, comes in.

 • The length of the marriage